Areas of Service

 INDUSTRY OVERVIEW

 The role of Financial Technology i.e. FinTech in the Indian digital payments, lending, and virtual digital assets space has been highly disruptive and impactful.
 Coupled with fast-paced growth in internet services and access to mobile phones in India, FinTech products/services from regulated entities as well as non-regulated intermediaries have rapidly grown in innovation and volume in the past few years.
-At the same time, regulatory developments have been fast-paced in the FinTech space, which oftentimes requires assessment of business strategies to achieve compliance.
+Consequently, the Indian fintech industry is expected to generate revenue amounting to around USD 190 billion by 2030.1 At the same time, regulatory developments have been fast-paced in the FinTech space, which oftentimes requires assessment of business strategies to achieve compliance.
 The FinTech industry also continues to support many new-age business models in this digital era.

 KEY INDUSTRY VERTICALS / OFFERINGS

-Unified Payments Interface: Unified Payments Interface (“UPI”) is a payment system operated by the National Payments Corporation of India (“NPCI”) and subject to regulation by the Reserve Bank of India (“RBI”).
-UPI enables real-time bank-to-bank payments, relying on mobile applications such as BHIM, Google Pay, PhonePe, etc.
+- Unified Payments Interface: Unified Payments Interface (“UPI”) is a payment system operated by the National Payments Corporation of India (“NPCI”) and subject to regulation by the Reserve Bank of India (“RBI”).
+UPI enables real-time bank-to-bank payments, relying on mobile applications such as BHIM, Google Pay, PhonePe, etc. The NPCI has launched certain new features and is in the process of offering several new features.
+These include overdraft facility through UPI, conversational payments through UPI (Hello UPI), UPI123 Pay, UPI Tap & Pay, UPI Lite X and even international payments through UPI.

-Digital payments and lending: Digital payments include UPI, PPIs, cards as well as other payment mechanisms that do not involve physical exchange of legal tender.
-Digital lending is providing credit-linked FinTech products/services through websites or mobile applications such as staking, derivative products in the crypto space, white-label lending, buy now pay later (BNPL) models, P2P and Non-banking Financial Companies (“NBFCs”) lending structures.
+- Digital payments and lending: Digital payments include UPI, PPIs, cards as well as other payment mechanisms that do not involve physical exchange of legal tender.
+Digital lending is providing credit-linked FinTech products/services through websites or mobile applications such as staking, derivative products in the crypto space, white-label lending, pre-sanctioned credit lines through UPI, P2P and Non-banking Financial Companies (“NBFCs”) lending structures.
 However, new age business models operating both locally and cross-border are facing various challenges around structing payment models, foreign remittances and data related compliances.

-Virtual digital assets: Virtual Digital Assets (“VDAs”) are cryptographic tokens recorded on a digital ledger (the blockchain) and are transferred using a peer-to-peer method, eliminating the requirement for banks and other financial institutions.
-While a Supreme Court of India judgment in 2020 supported trading activities in VDAs, the crypto industry at large still faces numerous regulatory gray areas.
+- Virtual digital assets: Virtual Digital Assets (“VDAs”) are cryptographic tokens recorded on a digital ledger (the blockchain) and are transferred using a peer-to-peer method, eliminating the requirement for banks and other financial institutions.
+While a Supreme Court of India judgment in 2020 supported trading activities in VDAs, the crypto industry at large still faces numerous regulatory grey areas.
 However, VDAs are taxable at a flat 30% income tax rate coupled with tax deduction at source of 1%, and VDA service providers have been brought under the GST regime.
+As of March 2023, VDAs have been brought under the ambit of the Prevention of Money Laundering Act, 2002, and shall be subject to KYC and due diligence requirements and related compliances.
+On a related note, the RBI launched the first pilot of the central bank digital currency, a digital alternative to physical cash run on distributed ledger technology.

-Payment aggregators collect payments from customers on behalf of e-commerce merchants, and pool them to transfer the funds to the merchants periodically.
+Payment aggregators and other payment intermediaries collect payments from customers on behalf of e-commerce merchants, and pool them to transfer the funds to the merchants periodically.
 They enable e-commerce merchants to undertake business without requiring a separate payment integration system.
 Payment gateways offer the technological infrastructure required to process online payment transactions without handling funds.

 OUR SERVICES

-Structuring: We advise on business models of multi-national payment service providers, intermediaries, crypto exchanges, etc. including models that are subscription based or those that involve cross-border fund transfers.
+- Structuring and Transactions: We advise on business models of multi-national payment service providers, intermediaries, crypto exchanges, etc. including models that are subscription based or those that involve cross-border fund transfers.
+We also conduct due diligence and identification of issues for payment service providers and review of regulatory compliance of business models offering financial products.

-Documentation: We assist in drafting, negotiating and advising on payments services, merchant on-boarding, outsourcing and tech infrastructure service agreements, with banks, NBFCs, payment service providers and other FinTech companies.
-We also assist with platform documentation and employment documentation.
+- Documentation: We assist in drafting, negotiating and advising on payments services, merchant on-boarding, outsourcing and tech infrastructure service agreements, with banks, NBFCs, payment service providers and other FinTech companies.
+We also assist in drafting, reviewing and negotiations investment agreements for investors in the FinTech space, platform documentation and employment documentation.

 REGULATORY FRAMEWORK